comit-network/RFCs/RFC-002-SWAP.md

 A given swap protocol may define further available reasons.

 ##### `parameters` (optional)
-Parameters are hints on which request headers, if changed, may lead a request to be accepted.
+Parameters are hints on which request headers, if changed, may lead a subsequent request to be accepted.

-This allows the Receiver to hint the Sender on an exchange it may accept.

-The following hints are supported:
+The following parameters are supported:
 - `alpha_asset`
 - `beta_asset`
 - `protocol`

 Their format is as defined in the [SWAP REQUEST - `headers`](#headers) section.

-A protocol may define further available hints.
+Protocols may define new parameters.
 <!-- TODO: Open issue to fix reason and statuses -->

 ### `body`

-The body is defined in the RFC of the given `protocol`.
+Refer to the RFC of the given `protocol`.

 # Examples